-- To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operations and other facilities, roads, or related infrastructure for or on behalf of the System, including individual campuses of the System.
-The System anticipates using bond proceeds to finance construction costs related to the UH Moody Towers Dining Hall and facilities at the UH Energy Research Park. - Issued 04-15-2010. - \$23,305,000; all bonds authorized have been issued (\$23,305,000 University of Houston). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.
+- To (a) defease certain outstanding commercial paper notes of the System and (b) finance the acquisition, purchase, construction, improvement, enlargement, and equipping of property, buildings, structures, activities, services, operations and other facilities, roads, or related infrastructure for or on behalf of the System, including individual campuses of the System. - In addition to the defeasement of the commercial paper note above, the proceeds were used to finance construction costs related to the renovation of UH Moody Towers Dining Hall and the purchase of UH Energy Research Park. - Issued 04-15-2010. - \$23,305,000; all bonds authorized have been issued (\$23,305,000 University of Houston). - Source of revenue for debt service Designated tuition and various other fees, revenues and balances that may be legally available for payment of debt obligations.